shukricqubain/gameshare/README.md

   - [x] Autoremove achievements when removing a game from a user's collection.
   - [x] Update User Game Page to match Game page design wise.
 - [ ] Revamp Achievement and User Achievement Page
-  - [ ] Add icon image to achievement object
+  - [x] Add icon image to achievement object
-  - [ ] Change display from table to material cards containing the icon and title along with actions.
+  - [x] Change display from table to material cards containing the icon and title along with actions.
+  - [ ] Update User Achievement Page to match Achievement page design wise.
   - [x] Add info icon to material card to display the details of this achievement.
   - [ ] Add a clickable filter icon at top of page that triggers a pop up containing a filter form.
 - [x] Revamp User Boards page